jbe456/good-reads/the-best-team-wins.md

 Family: feel it's important to balance work and personal time and make their loved ones proud of them.
 Note: Number one for millennial women

 Working long hours does not help employees or company.

+## Managers

+- not as an expert in subject areas but mentors and guides through the corporate experience
+- meaningful, frequent, sincere recognition to workers.
+Appreciation of achievements.
+- fostering collaborative and inclusive problem vs autonomy

 Adopt simple rituals of recognition